WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 ## Conclusion

-By learning from the historical context of existing code reuse methods in Swift to the properties of the new blood -- Swift macros, we can conclude
+By studying the historical context of code reuse methods in Swift and understanding the characteristics of the newer Swift macros, we can draw the following conclusions:
-that:

 - Swift Macro is yet another form of encapsulation.
 What you were unable to implement before the introduction of Swift Macro remains